Science Week

 February 12-18

-You and I harness science every time we use a computer or smartphone, a bicycle or a car, a camera or a light switch.
-We mingle with the spirit of science when we observe the shape of a leaf, a snowflake or a galaxy, or imagine what it's like to follow the path of a flying object.
-We study life at the level of the molecule, send probes to other planets, effectively combat disease and extend lives.
-We know more than ever about our expansive universe and how we came to exist in it.
-Finding things out benefits us, stirs us, and brings out the best in us.
-What could be more deserving of worldwide celebration?
+You and I have the spirit of science when we observe the shape of a leaf, snowflake or galaxy, or imagine what it feels like to fly like birds or breathe water like fish.
+We benefit from science every time we use a computer or refrigerator, a medicine or an airplane, a lawn mower or a pencil.
+Every day humans study molecules, send probes to other planets, combat disease, and extend lives.
+We know more than anyone in history about our universe, and how we came to exist.
+A typical day for us would appear filled with magic to those from only a century ago.
+Science stirs us, improves life for us, and brings out the best in us.
+What could possibly be more deserving of worldwide celebration?

 - Use the tag or hashtag #ScienceWeek

-- Link back to this page so others can find it
+- Link to this page so others can find it

 - Send me your post, and I'll share it from here